 - Tire Blowouts: Tires are the only pieces of a truck that connect to the actual road.
 When a blowout occurs, even the safest driver cannot prevent an accident.
 Tire blowout accidents may involve claims against any number of potential defendants.

 - Loading Dock Accidents: Not all 18-wheeler accidents happen on the open road.
 Sometimes, trucks hurt people during the loading and unloading process.
 If the accident happened at work, the company may be liable for negligence if they failed to address safety concerns at the loading dock.

-- Wrecks with Parked 18-wheelers: Trucks are enormous, and when they’re parked in unsafe places, other motorists get injured.
-Further, a parked truck, even if legally parked, is a dangerous place for the truckers themselves to be.
+- Wrecks with Parked 18-wheelers: Trucks are enormous, and when they're parked in unsafe places, other motorists get injured.
+Furthermore, being near even a legally parked truck can be dangerous for the truckers themselves.
 If a negligent driver runs off the road into a parked truck, the truck driver may be seriously injured or killed.

-- 18-Wheeler and Pedestrian Accidents: When trucks and people get into accidents, the results are almost always fatal.
+- 18-Wheeler and Pedestrian Accidents: When a semi-truck strikes a pedestrian, the results are almost always fatal.
 The legal dispute will almost always focus on whether the truck and/or pedestrian was in a place they were supposed to be.
-This is bad for the deceased pedestrian who isn’t able to defend themselves.
+This is bad for the deceased pedestrian, who obviously isn't in a position to defend themselves.
 While pedestrians have the right of way in most cases, there are a few instances in which they would not.

-- Construction Zone Accidents: Trucks bustle in and out of construction sites all the time.
+- Construction Zone Accidents: Trucks travel safely in and out of construction sites all the time.
 But with all of those trucks, people, and pieces of heavy equipment moving around, if one person makes a reckless move, people can get killed.

 - Hazardous cargo and spills: Federal and state rules are quite specific about how trucking companies can transport hazardous materials.
 When these and other basic safety rules are violated, the results can be disastrous.